friendly/twoway/README.md

 ![](README-ex1-plot2-1.png)

     #> Slope of Residual on comparison value:  1.6
     #> Suggested power transformation:         -0.6
-    #> Ladder of powers transformation:        reciprocal root

 There is an opposite-corner pattern to the residuals in the analysis by means.
 In the diagnostic plot, the positive slope, *b* = 1.6 suggests a power transformation *x*<sup>1 − *b*</sup> = *x*<sup>−0.6</sup>, which can be taken as close to $1 / \\sqrt{x}$.
 Alternatively, reaction time data is often more easily analyzed by classical methods and the results more easily understood in terms of *response speed*, using the transformation 1/*x*.

 ### anova method

 In the present version, the `anova()` method for a `"twoway"` object gives the results of two analyses: one for the additive model, and one for the model allowing 1 df for non-additivity.
+Both of these assume that row and column effects are fit using means (`method="mean"`).

 ``` r
 anova(sent.2way)